uhMammoth/Compsci-1---Project-4/README.md

 # May 18, 2019 UPDATE

-//Hey guys, at the top of main.cpp I added a header that the Professor typically wants on projects.
+//Hey guys, at the top of main.cpp I added a header that the Professor typically wants in projects.
 Check it out and let me know what you think.

 //I also included screenshots in our report as proof of us using a repository, only because the assignment sheet mentions that we provide proof that we used one.